BrianZP/TitleJoin/README.md

-# TitleJoin
+# TitleJoin plugin by ExaSonit
-Send a title to a player when this join in your server Any Commands?
+Send a title to a player when this join in your server.
+Any Commands?
-No!
-Just Fun
+No...
+Just Fun 🙂